 Our senses although scientific are in many ways magical and poetic to me.
-Within a few moments of burning some Sandalwood Essential Oils my whole system is heightened, as the smell glides through the air the firing in my brain links to previous memories and feelings associated with this relaxing scent.
-So many of us indulge in different foods, different bedding, cushions and music by fail to recognise the full potential of our noses.
+Within a few moments of burning some Sandalwood Essential Oils, my whole system is heightened, as the smell glides through the air the firing in my brain links to previous memories and feelings associated with this relaxing scent.
+So many of us indulge in different foods, different bedding, cushions, and music, by failing to recognize the full potential of our noses.

 Essential oils have been used throughout history for many things included bactericidal, medicinal and cosmetic application.
 Nowadays they are often used within pharmaceutical, cosmetic and sanitary industries.

-These suggests that odours are capable of altering both physiological and emotional states in some people, suggesting that they can be used to help reduce negative moods and uplift our emotional state.
+These suggest that odors are capable of altering both physiological and emotional states in some people, suggesting that they can be used to help reduce negative moods and uplift our emotional state.

 Essential Oils should always be used with caution, professionally and safely.
 Make sure you are aware of the different ways to use each essential oil safely.

-A flame makes a fantastic focus point for meditation and relaxation, next time you burn a candle spend a few moments centering yourself and allowing your energies to be grounded.
+A flame makes a fantastic focal point for meditation and relaxation, next time you burn a candle spend a few moments centering yourself and allowing your energies to be grounded.

-Crystal have been used throughout ancient times and believed to have a number of different spiritual and practical uses.
-For example Turquoise and Jasper can be seen throughout history in artwork, ruins, armour and jewellery; they were often used and worn for wisdom and protection.
+Crystal has been used throughout ancient times and believed to have a number of different spiritual and practical uses.
+For example, Turquoise and Jasper can be seen throughout history in artwork, ruins, armor, and jewelry; they were often used and worn for wisdom and protection.

-Crystal therapy and healing is becoming increasingly popular.
-The use of crystals, gemstones and minerals from the earth is still vastly unknown however many believe that the vibrations from these crystals can be attuned to the body and we can use these inexhaustible sources of energy.
+Crystal therapy and healing are becoming increasingly popular.
+The use of crystals, gemstones, and minerals from the earth is still vastly unknown however many believe that the vibrations from these crystals can be attuned to the body and we can use these inexhaustible sources of energy.

 There is now a huge amount of research looking into the psychological benefits of being in contact with nature.
-An interesting study by Li, Deal, Zhou, Slavenas & Sullivan (2018) (3) looked at the moods of 155 adolescents and found that there was a significant association between the individuals daily mood and the level of nature they experienced.
-Another study by Hamann and Ivtzan (2016) (4) focused on an online intervention programme called Rewild Your Life.
-This programmed challenges uses to spend 30 minutes a day in nature.
-The study found that those who completed this programme showed increases in mood, well-being, meaning and mindfulness compared to the control group.
-Interestingly in this study meaning and mindfulness were affected in only "wilderness" not urban "greenspace".
+An interesting study by Li, Deal, Zhou, Slavenas & Sullivan (2018) (3) looked at the moods of 155 adolescents and found that there was a significant association between the individual’s daily mood and the level of nature they experienced.
+Another study by Hamann and Ivtzan (2016) (4) focused on an online intervention program called Rewild Your Life.
+This programmed challenge uses to spend 30 minutes a day in nature.
+The study found that those who completed this program showed increases in mood, well-being, meaning, and mindfulness compared to the control group.
+Interestingly in this study meaning and mindfulness were affected in only “wilderness” not urban “greenspace”.